Creation Care, Climate Change, and Healthy Discourse in Christian Communities

-This event is a collaboration of Upper House and The Loka Initiative.
+This event was a collaboration of Upper House and The Loka Initiative.

 A renowned scientist will bring research on the health effects of global environmental change.
 A theologian and leader of the Lausanne/World Evangelical Alliance Creation Care Network will bring biblical and international perspective.
 And an institutional leadership veteran and conflict resolution expert will bring strategic wisdom about ways to engage in challenging conversations.
 This unique event foregrounds science, the church, and caring communication, courtesy of a Loka Initiative program to constructively support church leaders and their communities to engage in creation care and climate activities.